Avino Silver & Gold Mines Ltd. (ASM) Shares Up Despite Recent Market Volatility

-Avino Silver & Gold Mines Ltd. (AMEX: ASM)’s stock price has increased by 4.63 compared to its previous closing price of 0.79. however, the company has experienced a 8.37% increase in its stock price over the last five trading days.
+Avino Silver & Gold Mines Ltd. (AMEX: ASM)’s stock price has increased by 4.79 compared to its previous closing price of 0.88.
+However, the company has seen a gain of 17.05% in its stock price over the last five trading days.

 Is It Worth Investing in Avino Silver & Gold Mines Ltd. (AMEX: ASM) Right Now?

-The price-to-earnings ratio for Avino Silver & Gold Mines Ltd. (AMEX: ASM) is above average at 20.22x.
-The 36-month beta value for ASM is also noteworthy at 1.71.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+Avino Silver & Gold Mines Ltd. (AMEX: ASM) has a higher price-to-earnings ratio of 26.50x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.51.
+Analysts have mixed views on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for ASM is $1.71, The public float for ASM is 99.88M, and at present, short sellers hold a 0.79% of that float.
-The average trading volume of ASM on March 29, 2023 was 381.54K shares.
+The average price point forecasted by analysts for Avino Silver & Gold Mines Ltd. (ASM) is $1.69, The public float for ASM is 99.89M, and currently, short sellers hold a 0.79% ratio of that float.
+The average trading volume of ASM on April 04, 2023 was 415.63K shares.

 ASM’s Market Performance

-ASM stock saw an increase of 8.37% in the past week, with a monthly gain of 22.27% and a quarterly increase of 22.74%.
-The volatility ratio for the week is 4.86%, and the volatility levels for the last 30 days are 4.66% for Avino Silver & Gold Mines Ltd. (ASM).
-The simple moving average for the last 20 days is 15.40% for ASM stock, with a simple moving average of 28.24% for the last 200 days.
+The stock of Avino Silver & Gold Mines Ltd. (ASM) has seen a 17.05% increase in the past week, with a 30.62% rise in the past month, and a 36.36% gain in the past quarter.
+The volatility ratio for the week is 6.80%, and the volatility levels for the past 30 days are at 5.28% for ASM.
+The simple moving average for the last 20 days is 23.94% for ASM stock, with a simple moving average of 42.65% for the last 200 days.

 Analysts’ Opinion of ASM